 Historically, the veterinarian’s knowledge was shared with the farmer who may have cared for many animals enabling the veterinarian’s knowledge to be magnified across the whole herd or flock.
 Today, the veterinarian’s knowledge is shared with one or many family members who may be working together to care for a single pet.

-The veterinarians who only communicates their recommendations orally to the client is risking the integrity of the transmission of their knowledge to the client who must in turn communicate potentially lifesaving information to
+The veterinarians who only communicates their recommendations orally to the client is risking the integrity of the transmission of their knowledge to the client who must in turn communicate potentially lifesaving information to their family members.

 Bond Centred – The Safari Way